Feez2403/SumThing/README.md

 flutter run
 ```

-You can run the app on Android, iOS, or Web platforms.
+For now, you can run the app on Android or Web platforms. (iOS will appear as soon sa I have the appropriate hardware)

 ### Create a build and release the app